 NOVATED: With respect to a Confirmed trade, where all parties have confirmed that the rights, liabilities, duties and obligations of the stepping-out party have been transferred to the stepping-in party.
 With respect to a pConfirmed trade, where one party to the trade has reported that all parties have confirmed that the rights, liabilities, duties and obligations of the stepping-out party have been transferred to the stepping-in party.

+CLEARED NOVATION: An original swap which has been accepted by the DCO for clearing as as such has been terminated.

 DCO GIVEN-UP: With respect to a non-cleared Confirmed trade, where both counterparties have confirmed that they have given up such trade for clearing.
 With respect to a non-cleared pConfirmed trade, where one party to the trade has reported that both parties have given up such trade for clearing.

 OPTION EXERCISED: With respect to a Confirmed option trade, where both counterparties have confirmed the exercise of all or part of the option.
 With respect to a pConfirmed option trade, where one party to the trade has reported that both parties have confirmed an exercise of all or part of the option.
 This Lifecycle Event is only available for those option and swaption trades where automatic exercise is not applicable.